How to Use Web Scraping: 7 Use Cases For Your Business

 5. Brand Monitoring

-The idea of knowing how people feel and think about businesses started to grow into owners’ minds, making them search all over the Internet for reviews and social media interactions.
+The idea of knowing how people feel and think about businesses started to grow in owners’ minds, making them search all over the Internet for reviews and social media interactions.

 In this case, the incredible power of the Internet can be a burden.
 Imagine scrolling over thousands of websites in search of proof that customers love or hate your product.
 Using a web scraping API, marketing and PR teams can keep track of all these feelings and opinions.